xmartlabs/xmartlabs.github.io/_posts/2020-03-30-agile-iOS-development-workflow-with-fastlane-bitrise.md

 There are several reasons but these are the most important:

 - Definition of the development workflow.
-Consistency in frequency or triggers that execute the automated tasks like testing and release.
+We know exactly when an automatic build happens, when unit tests run and also also when a release process start.
 - Save time and money.
 Nobody in an engineering team likes to do repetitive tasks, freeing us of these allows us to invest our precious time on what really matters.

 ## How to set up fastlane in an iOS project

-> we'll assume you already have installed Fastlane in your computer.
-If not you can follow [Fastlane documentation](https://docs.fastlane.tools/getting-started/ios/setup/) and then come back to this section.
+> We'll assume you have already installed Fastlane on your computer.
+If not, you can follow the [Fastlane documentation](https://docs.fastlane.tools/getting-started/ios/setup/) and then come back to this section.

 From your terminal, navigate to your iOS project's directory and run: